skytable/client-rust/README.md

 ## Going advanced

-Now that you know how you can run basic queries, check out the `actions` module documentation for learning to use actions and the `types` module documentation for implementing your own Skyhash serializable types.
+Now that you know how you can run basic queries, check out the [`actions`] module documentation for learning to use actions and the [`types`] module documentation for implementing your own Skyhash serializable types.
 Need to meddle with DDL queries like creating and dropping tables?
-Check out the `ddl` module.
+Check out the [`ddl`] module.
-You can also find the [latest examples here](https://github.com/skytable/client-rust/tree/next/examples)
+You can also find some [examples here](https://github.com/skytable/client-rust/tree/v0.7.0-alpha.1/examples)

+## Connection pooling

+This library supports using sync/async connection pools.
+See the [`pool`] module-level documentation for examples and information.

 ## Async API